 13. Write down your goals

 Did you know that by writing down your goals on paper, you are more likely to achieve them?
 Whether the goal is financial or not, commit them to paper and revisit them often to make sure that you are making steps towards those goals every day.
+You might enjoy my free productivity and goal setting printables.

 14. Batch cooking